Pilots say further Lufthansa strikes likely in coming weeks

-The dispute revolves around an early retirement scheme and Lufthansa's plans to expand its low-cost operations to win back market share lost to the likes of Ryanair and easyJet, which are expanding swiftly in Germany.
+The dispute revolves around an early retirement scheme and Lufthansa's plans to expand its low-cost operations to win back market share lost to the likes of Ryanair (RYA.I) and easyJet EZY.L, which are expanding swiftly in Germany.

-Ten strikes staged by VC last year cost the airline close to 200 million euros in operating profit and affected hundreds of thousands of passengers.
+Ten strikes staged by VC last year cost the airline close to 200 million euros (153.09 million pounds) in operating profit and affected hundreds of thousands of passengers.

 In December, the pilots said they were prepared to enter mediation to resolve the dispute, but only if it included all areas of conflict with management.